Can I Eat Expired Garlic Paste Commercially Packaged Opened?

 Frequently Asked Questions

 Over time, opened garlic paste can lose its flavor, aroma, and texture due to oxidation and potential microbial growth.
 While it may still be safe to consume past the expiration date if stored correctly, the quality will diminish.
-The expiration date indicates when the product may no longer be at its peak quality, but it does not necessarily mean it is unsafe to eat.
+The dates are manufacturer guidance and not absolute safety indicators to eat.
 However, always use your judgment and sensory evaluation to determine if the garlic paste is still suitable for consumption.

 How can I tell if Garlic Paste Commercially Packaged Opened has gone bad?